86Box/docs/settings/ports.rst

   * PLIP is compatible with the DOS ``plip.com`` packet driver and the Linux ``plip`` driver (only with interrupts enabled).
 It is not compatible with the Windows *Direct Cable Connection* feature or any other parallel port networking implementations.
   * PLIP only works with the **SLiRP** :ref:`network type <settings/network:Mode>` due to its point-to-point nature.

+* **Named Pipe:** create or connect to a named pipe on the host system.

+  * The same options as the :ref:`Named Pipe serial device <pipe>` apply here, with an added option for the parallel cable type.
+  * The *Unidirectional / LapLink* cable sends 8-bit and receives 4-bit data, following the simple cross-over wiring supported by many PC-to-PC connection software, including MS-DOS Interlnk, Windows Direct Cable Connection and PLIP.
+  * The *DirectParallel FAST* cable is backwards compatible with the LapLink cable and adds support for faster bidirectional and ECP modes on Windows Direct Cable Connection.

 * **Loopback Plug:** a parallel plug with pins wired together in a specific manner, for use with diagnostic software.

   * Different wirings can be selected through the *Configure* button.